psyche

 Even though in the model of the star signs, transitions would in the end tend to go inside, in practice things would often involve both ways, for example, when looking at a cube from different sides, both moving it, eri → emo, and learning from its movements, emo → eri, in a close feedback loop.

 At emi much more may already be going on unconsciously than is obvious, there may already be a lot of comparing of different experiences (ero) happening in the background, which then eri could analyze by observing emi inside similarly to emo outside.
-And what eri would postulate, would again create an emotional reaction, and so on, to be ruminated.
+And what eri would postulate, might again create an emotional reaction, and so on ?

 • How would the maybe more subtle view of dual female and male elements in the I Ching fit here ?
 And generally into the astrological model of transformations in the Western zodiac ?
 What about the Chinese zodiac, which probably emerged roughly around the year zero like similar systems in the West ?
 Does it also mirror elemental transitions of the psyche ?
 Or maybe something else ?
 What about other zodiacs ?